Who we are

-Our oceans are in trouble from overfishing, pollution, lack of protection, and climate change.
-We need to act now to protect the oceans for the future.
+Our seas are in danger from overfishing, pollution, lack of protection and climate change.
+We need to act now to safeguard our oceans for the future.

 Our vision is to create a world where the seas and shores are clean and healthy and marine species are protected.

 To harness people's love for the sea, inspiring them to contribute positively to its sustainability

 To enable businesses that care about the marine environment to make a difference

 To fund grassroots marine conservation projects through business partnerships.

 To enable grassroots, community-led marine conservation to happen all around the UK's shores and coasts

 To create communities of Sea-Changers – people who care about the seas, who are willing to take practical actions to make a difference, and who have the funds they need to put their plans in action.

 Guy is known as a writer, journalist and television presenter, but these days you are more likely to find him with his crew, collecting hand-dived scallops around the coast of Mull for The Ethical Shellfish Company.